Table of content

 Here’s the brutal truth.
 It’s extremely difficult to hire developers for a startup, particularly an early-stage one.
 With a bare-skeletal structure, a startup is sometimes run by a one-man-team and in no position to compete with established companies in terms of perks and salary.

 Even if it does, developers often pursue their careers at established organizations, where the conditions and benefits tend to be more stable and provide room for growth.

 But fret not.
 In recent years, many early-stage startups have turned to an alternative form of recruitment.
 They outsource their development needs to 3rd parties.
 Companies like Slack and Whatsapp are popular names that outsourced their development when they were just starting out.

-In this article, we’ll give you a guide on how to hire developers for a startup, how to overcome challenges of hiring and save up costs by hiring the right talents.
+In this article, we’ll give you a guide on how to hire developers for a startup, how to overcome the challenges of hiring and save up costs by hiring the right talents.

 When you’re hiring developers for a startup, you need to have a pre-defined idea of how the recruits could add value to your startup.
 You must list your priorities carefully because a startup couldn’t afford the wrong hires, outsource or not.

 Here are valid reasons for you to hire developers for your startup.

 What are Node.js and Golang?
 The former conjures up a giant snake for most startup owners, while the latter sounds like a jewelry brand.
 For developers, they are part of the technologies used to build a mobile app.